 To prevent further spread of COVID-19, beach owners have implemented capacity restrictions both on their beaches and in their parking lots.
 Most beaches have staff on-site to monitor crowds and they will turn people away once the limited capacity has been reached.

 Some beaches have also implemented other social distancing requirements, like maintaining 10 feet of space between the beach blankets or chairs of different households.
 Mask requirements are also in effect and beachgoers should be prepared to wear their masks at all times that you can't maintain a minimum six foot distance from others.
 Be sure to read any signs that are posted and follow all rules.

 What do I do if I get turned away from a beach due to overcrowding?

 On hot, sunny days, it's safe to assume that beaches will be a popular place to go.
 To ensure that you can get in before the capacity limit is reached, you should arrive early.

 If you do get turned away, you'll want to have a back-up plan (or two) of other beaches, or even pools, that you could visit instead.

 If you get closed out of all of your options, you'll have to return another day.

 What trails are open in the Lake George Area and the Adirondacks?

-The Pinnacle Trail and the Schumann Preserve at Pilot Knob are both closed due to overcrowding.
-Other than that, most other trails in the Lake George area are open, to the best of our knowledge.
+The Prospect Mountain Trail is closed until late August due to construction on the summit.
+The Pinnacle Trail and the Schumann Preserve at Pilot Knob are both closed until after Labor Day due to overcrowding.
+Other than that, most trails in the Lake George area are open, to the best of our knowledge.
 To prevent overcrowding at trailheads, some parking restrictions have been implemented.
 Be sure to read and abide by all signs before you park your vehicle at a trailhead.
 You can see trail closure notices and other updates from the DEC here.

 Is Prospect Mountain Veterans Memorial Highway open?